slaveofcode/tada-referral/PITCHME.md

 +++
 # User Relationship
 - Made a relationship through `RewardReferralUsers` using card as identifier
-- Then continue to reward program
+- Then continue to reward program, checking the card program of advocate etc.
-- and commission criteria
+- Then check on commission criterias
 ---
 # Event Trigger Function
 - Attaching specific function into some transaction event like order, topup, etc.
+- If the action like Topup is happen, it will trigger the function
 ---
 # Commission Calculation
-1. Calculator Commission
+1. Commission handler is placed on `lib/reward_program/referral/commission`
-2. Generator Commission, following the rules & reward from commission criteria.
+2. Calculation follows the rules & reward from commission criteria (The commission matcher).
+3. Generator Commission will do topup for the reward `lib/reward_program/referral/commission/generator.js`
-3. Recording the rewarded commission.
+4. Recording the rewarded commission.

++++
+# Type of Commission Item
+- Balance
+- Point Balance
+- Egift
+- Subscription ?

+---
+# Thank You